|

 3. Build it Yourself

-Once you're ready to start designing your own pages, our Simply Digital™ CDs and Downloads
+Once you're ready to start designing your own pages, our Simply Digital™ Downloads

 have designer art (background papers, embellishments, word art, and